zy-cuhk/paintingrobotdemo_v2/readme.md

 3. manipulator path plannning problem should be solved firstly: already finished
 4. visualizing the online planning result each time

-step 1: after the manipulator path planning problem is solved out, then test the performance of manipulator and climbing mechanism
+problem 1:

-step 2:
+the inverse kinematic results is not right